 The overall feel of the section was easy to moderate.
 One could have easily scored 90+ percentile by attempting 27-29 questions with 75-80% accuracy.

 The GK section was a mixed bag dominated by questions based on current general knowledge followed by static G.K.
-The static G.K consisted of questions on international organizations, geography and history.
-One or two questions were based on books and authors also.
-Overall feel of the section was moderate.
+The static G.K consisted of questions on international organizations, geography and history etc. There were a few questions based on books and authors also.
+Overall feel of the section was moderate to tough.
 One could have scored 90+ percentile by attempting 18-20 questions with 70 % accuracy.